Sinister Six: Superior Six

-Following the deletion of Peter Parker's memories and acquiring the Raft as his new base which he renamed Spider-Island II, the Superior Spider-Man begins to collect former Sinister Six members and store them in his underwater lab with the implied intention to create a new team as the Superior Spider-Man.
-First, he acquired the sand grain that contained the Sandman's consciousness.
-When Electro returned to Earth after being hurled into space by Thor, the Superior Spider-Man enlisted Thor to help defeat Electro.
-The Superior Spider-Man then confiscated the Chameleon from S.H.I.E.L.D. custody.
-The Superior Spider-Man came across Mysterion (a villain that is dressed like Mysterio) robbing the bank.
-Upon defeating Mysterion, the Superior Spider-Man discovered that the villain he thought was Mysterio was not Quentin Beck, but an unnamed man who bought the Mysterio gear from the Hobgoblin.
-Finally, the Superior Spider-Man went up against the Vulture, who seeks to get even with the Superior Spider-Man for beating him up twice.
-The Superior Spider-Man managed to defeat the Vulture.
+Following the deletion of Peter Parker's memories and acquiring the Raft as his new base, the Superior Spider-Man captures former Sinister Six members - Sandman, Electro, Chameleon, Mysterio, and Vulture - with the implied intention to create a new team as the Superior Spider-Man.

-The Superior Spider-Man debuts with mind-controlled members as the supposedly-reformed "Superior Six" at the time when Lightmaster invades Alchemax to obtain an invention that would work in sync with his own light powers.
+The Superior Spider-Man debuts with mind-controlled members as the supposedly-reformed "Superior Six" while Lightmaster is invading Alchemax to obtain an invention that would work in sync with his own light powers.
 The Superior Six ended up fighting the Wrecking Crew (who were hired by Lightmaster to assist him).
-Due to the second Sun Girl's widespread attack, the Superior Spider-Man lost control of the Superior Six and they attacked him.
-The Superior Spider-Man and Sun Girl had to team up to defeat them.
+Due to Sun Girl's widespread attack, the Superior Spider-Man lost control of the Superior Six.

 Sinister Sixty-Six

 Mojo and the Chameleon abduct Spider-Man and his X-Men students and force them to star in a show which pits them against the Sinister Sixty-Six.
-The group, which is not seen in its entirety, consists of holographic stand-ins of various enemies of Spider-Man like Beetle, Carnage, Demogoblin, Doctor Octopus, Duster, Electro, Gibbon, Green Goblin, Grizzly, Hammerhead, Hobgoblin, Jackal, Jack O'Lantern, Kingpin, Kraven the Hunter, Lizard, Morbius the Living Vampire, Mysterio, Puma, Rhino, Ringer, Sandman, Scorpion, Shocker, Shriek, Sludge, Tombstone, Vermin, and Vulture.
+The group, which is not seen in its entirety, consists of holographic stand-ins of various enemies of Spider-Man: Beetle, Carnage, Demogoblin, Doctor Octopus, Duster, Electro, Gibbon, Green Goblin, Grizzly, Hammerhead, Hobgoblin, Jackal, Jack O'Lantern, Kingpin, Kraven the Hunter, Lizard, Morbius the Living Vampire, Mysterio, Puma, Rhino, Ringer, Sandman, Scorpion, Shocker, Shriek, Sludge, Tombstone, Vermin, and Vulture.

 Swarm's Sinister Six

-Spider-Man and the students of the Jean Grey School for Higher Learning encounter the eighth incarnation of the Sinister Six led by Swarm and consisting of the third 8-Ball, Delilah, Killer Shrike, the third Melter, and Squid.
-After Hellion defeated Swarm, the other members of the Sinister Six surrendered.
+Spider-Man and the students of the Jean Grey School for Higher Learning encounter the eighth incarnation of the Sinister Six led by Swarm and consisting of 8-Ball, Delilah, Killer Shrike, the third Melter, and Squid.
+After Hellion defeats Swarm, the other members of the Sinister Six surrender.

 Iron Spider's Sinister Six

-Purchasing a recolored and modified version of the Iron Spider armor, Miles Morales' uncle Aaron Davis forms his incarnation of the Sinister Six consisting of Bombshell, the Francine Frye version of Electro, the Roderick Kingsley version of the Hobgoblin, Sandman, and Spot.
+Purchasing a recolored and modified version of the Iron Spider armor, Miles Morales' uncle Aaron Davis forms an incarnation of the Sinister Six consisting of Bombshell, the Francine Frye version of Electro, the Roderick Kingsley version of the Hobgoblin, Sandman, and Spot.
 Their first mission was to steal a decommissioned S.H.I.E.L.D.
 Helicarrier.